Tahasildarrashid/Chat_pdf_Assignment/README.md

 pip install -r requirements.txt

 # step4
-create a .env file and place the below code inside that </b>
-GOOGLE_API_KEY = "your_api_key_here"
+create a .env file and place the following code inside that GOOGLE_API_KEY = "your_api_key_here"

 # Step5